 - Excessive CPU or Memory utilization

-- Internet or data transfer activity – Modem appears to be working overtime
+- Internet or data transfer activity – The modem appears to be working overtime

 - You start seeing unexpected Windows error messages

 - Some programs start automatically

-- Some important Windows functions or features disabled.
+- Some important Windows functions or features are disabled.
 Eg, Task Manager, Registry Editor, Control Panel, Command Prompt, etc.

 - New unknown, unwanted software installed, etc.

 - You see new icons on your desktop suddenly.

-If you see any of these signs if is quite possible that your computer may have become infected with a virus or malware.
+If you see any of these signs it is quite possible that your computer may have become infected with a virus or malware.

-Starting with Windows Vista, Microsoft introduced many security features in the operating system which were further improved upon in Windows 7, Windows 8.1 and Windows 10.
+Microsoft has introduced many security features in the Windows operating system which were further improved upon in Windows 11 and Windows 10.
 Nevertheless, should your computer get infected with malware, there are ways to remove malware infections.